-AJMLS provides free, confidential counseling through OneSource.
-There is no limit to the number of times students may access these services.
-The services are offered both on and off campus.
+AJMLS provides free, confidential counseling through 1 Alliance Counseling and Psychotherapy Services, LLC.
+Each student in entitled to six free, confidential counseling services through this service.
 Students with psychological impairments, including alcohol or drug addiction, may wish to seek help from OneSource.
 Through this service, students have access to professional counseling services and community resources for problems related to relationships, career, or academic stress; alcohol or drug abuse; or family, financial, legal or other problems.
-Information concerning counseling services and contact information is available in the Registrar.
+Information concerning counseling services and contact information is available in the Office of Student Affairs.

 Students claiming disabilities should be aware that while reasonable accommodations are available, all students will be held to the same academic performance standards.
-Law school is stressful, and students whose disabilities justify accommodations such as a reduced courseload have the obligation to request accommodation before academic failure.
+Law school is stressful, and students whose disabilities justify accommodations such as a reduced courseload have the obligation to request accommodations before academic failure.
 Problems such as exam anxiety and chronic lateness will not ordinarily be considered to be disabilities justifying accommodation.